Alpha-Directorate/AlphaSSS/README.md

 9.	**Openness and transparency.**<br>This project is completely open-sourced to the community.
 Except, of course, we do not disclose any security-sensitive data or code (admin-accessible).

 ## Use Case-Driven Development

+TODO: Note about requirements not being *"set in stone"*.

 ![Alpha Social Club UML use case diagram](https://raw.githubusercontent.com/alpha-social-club/alpha-social-development/master/images/ASC-Use-Case-Diagram-V1.png?token=AJAywHhBq6yRi3ZSj2aA4QhqsilXZv-Tks5UiImiwA%3D%3D "Alpha Social Club UML use case diagram")